EEWBot/webhook-configurator/README.md

 # Webhook Configurator
-This is a test utility for Discord's WebHook.
-I made it for testing large-scale WebHook application.
+Test tool for developing large-scale Webhook application.

 ## How to